fnv234/61040-backend/design/concepts/RecommendationEngine/implementation.md

   }

   /**
-   * Returns recommendations for a given user.
-   * If recommendations exist and are recent, they are returned.
-   * Otherwise, fresh recommendations are computed.
+   * get_recommendations(userId: User): set Place
    *
+   * **effects** return recommendations[userId] if exists and recent; otherwise return cached if exists, else empty.
+   * This action does NOT trigger a fresh computation if recommendations are stale.
+   * An explicit refresh_recommendations action must be called externally for that.
+   *
    * @param userId - The ID of the user.
-   * @returns A set of recommended places.
+   * @returns A dictionary with a set of recommended places.
    */
   async get_recommendations(
     { userId }: { userId: User },